apache/openwhisk/ansible/README.md

 the path to your OpenWhisk `ansible` directory contains spaces.
 To fix this, please copy the source tree to a path without spaces as there is no current fix available to this problem.

+#### Changing limits
+The following limits can be changed for your enviroment by modifying the values in group_vars (i.e. [./environments/mac/group_vars/all](./environments/mac/group_vars/all))
+- Per namespace concurrent invocations
+- Per namespace invocations per minute
+- Per namespace triggers per minute
+- Total system concurrent invocations